peeringdb/docs/docs/blog/search_gets_better.md

 None of this takes away the [Advanced Search tools](https://www.peeringdb.com/advanced_search).
 They are staying.
 But you can now find out about the scale of opportunities in a new area nice and quickly.

 As our first image shows, we’re testing this new interface side-by-side with the old one.
 We’d like you to try it and tell us what you think.
 There’s a link to a feedback form at the top of the page.
 Please tell us what you like, what you'd like improved, or where our new search tool doesn't work properly.

+If you have an idea to improve PeeringDB you can share it on our [low traffic mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an issue directly [on GitHub](https://github.com/peeringdb/peeringdb).
+If you find a data quality issue, please let us know at [support@peeringdb.com](mailto:support@peeringdb.com).

+---

+PeeringDB is a freely available, user-maintained, database of networks, and the go-to location for interconnection data.
+The database facilitates the global interconnection of networks at Internet Exchange Points (IXPs), data centers, and other interconnection facilities, and is the first stop in making interconnection decisions.